paniszcze/kana-flashcards/README.md

 - hide language toggle when clicking outside dropdown div

 #### New features:
-- add entries for katakana (phonetic representations of foreign sounds)
 - create a queue of flashcards on each run (array of indexes) and add logic to minimise card repetition
 - track the answers to show the least known kana in Results
 - write down general instructions in Info